Welcome to the 70th Annual

-The people of Mitchell welcome you to their hometown, which was established in 1853.
-We take great pride in the Persimmon Festival, and hope that you enjoy your visit, while creating new traditions.
+The folks of Mitchell welcome you to their hometown, which was established in 1853.
+We take great pride in hosting the Persimmon Festival and hope you enjoy your visit!

-General Chairwoman of the 67th annual Persimmon Festival
+General Chairman of the 70th Annual Persimmon Festival

 The festival will run from Saturday, Sept.
-21th through Saturday, Sept.
-28th.
-The parade will be held on the closing Saturday.
+17th through Saturday, Sept.
+24th.
+The parade will be held on Saturday the 24th at 2:00pm.